 Parents often tell me they don’t know what to do to help their kids.
 Not knowing how to help your kid is one of the hardest things about being a parent.
 The best thing is to educate yourself about the triggers and treatment options, so you can help your kid manage their symptoms and get their headaches under control.

 There are well over 100 classified types of headaches, and doctors can usually make a diagnosis by asking questions and performing an exam.

 Tension-type headaches are the most common and cause mild to moderate pain.
 They come and go and usually don’t have any other symptoms.

-Migraines are a moderate to severe headache that are made worse with light or noise and can be aggravated by simply by moving your head.
-Typically, what I tell patients is if they have a headache and it’s bad enough, they want to lay down in a quiet room then it’s usually a migraine.
+Migraines are moderate to severe headaches that are made worse with light or noise and can be aggravated by simply moving your head.
+Typically, I tell patients that if their headache is bad enough to cause them to want to lie down in a quiet room, it’s a migraine.

 Migraines are the number two disability in the world (back pain is number one) and are the most common reason people seek medical help because they can be painful, frequent and difficult to control.
 The vast majority of people will have episodic migraines, which means they’ll have the headache a handful of times a month.
 But, one out of 100 teenagers have headaches every day.

 What causes headaches?

 Headaches are caused by a mix of genetics and environmental influences.

 About 70 percent of those who suffer from migraines have family members that also have migraines.
 Many times, people don’t even know there is a family history of headaches.
 If your kid has frequent headaches, ask other family members if they have headaches too.
 You might be surprised by what you learn!